oneapi-src/oneDAL/docs/source/onedal/algorithms/pairwise-distances/cosine-distance.rst

 Computation method: *dense*
 ---------------------------
 The method defines Cosine distance metric, which is used in other algorithms for the distance computation.
-There are no separate computation mode to compute distance manually.
+There is no separate computation mode to compute the distance manually.

 ---------------------